 Maintainers and Motivators

-Research shows that employee motivation falls into two categories: maintainers and motivators.
+Research shows that employee motivation factors fall into two categories: maintainers and motivators.
 Maintainers are factors that must be kept at a satisfactory level.
-They include the following:
+They include:

 - Salary and fringe benefits